Only-IceSoul/react-native-translateZView/README.md

 Change the zIndex

-(Useful to change z Index of view that you have no control and faster than the css zIndex)
+(Useful to change z Index of view that you have no control) (RecyclerListview)

 android: api 21+
 ios : 10.0+
+web : zIndex

 ## Getting started